 The familiar symbol instantly makes you think of wealth, success, and influence.
 Without those associations, an “S” shape with a vertical line wouldn’t spark any emotion or show up on your radar at all.

 Logos have a similar type of mystique.
-With the right marketing strategy, a logo can gradually embody the unique qualities of your brand.
+With the right marketing strategy, a memorable logo can gradually embody the unique qualities of your brand.

 To make this happen, you have to treat your small business logo as one component of your relationship with customers.